chrismetz09/ligato-site2/content/homepage/work.md

 ---
-title: 'Cloud Native Design'
+title: 'Cloud Native Design Driven'
 weight: 1
 background: ''
 button: 'Learn More'
 buttonLink: 'work'
 ---

-Ligato design is based on deriving maximum CNF/VPP management and programmability tailored for the uniqure requirements of a Cloud Native Environment.
+Ligato design is based on deriving maximum control, management and programmability of VPP-based CNFs tailored for the unique requirements of a Cloud Native Environment.